Rustin170506/tidb-analyze.slide/slides.md

 Notice that we insert the same value twice for every even number.

-Keep this example in mind, as we’ll use it later to illustrate the data structure.
+Keep this example in mind, as we’ll use it later to demonstrate the data structure.

 -->